Comedian Faces Criticism After Controversial Remarks At D.C. Gala

 Michelle Wolf — and the WHCD — really played into Trump’s hand tonight.
 Trump is vulgar and mean-spirited, but that doesn’t mean that Wolf needed to be the same.— Stuart Rothenberg (@StuPolitics) April 29, 2018

-John Ward of Yahoo News called the comedy routine "a political gift to the Trump admin[istration]."
+Jon Ward of Yahoo News called the comedy routine "a political gift to the Trump admin[istration]."

 I sat there, not laughing and aghast at many of the jokes that took mean spirited personal shots, and knew the routine was a political gift to the Trump admin. https://t.co/egLyvEsNcK— Jon Ward (@jonward11) April 29, 2018